 Among the astonishing hills of central Istria, you will discover the Gologoricki Waterfall.
 Overall, this is an untouched place, offering access to a rather remote and wild area.

-This waterfall is positioned on a hard to access the hill.
-But it is an exciting site you should add on your Croatian travelling list, as there are still 15 houses standing in the area.
+This waterfall is positioned in a place hard to reach, but it is an exciting site you should add to your Croatian travelling list, as there are still 15 houses standing in the area.
 The village and waterfall appear to be frozen in time.

 image credit: rg-fotos